roq-messaging/RoQ/README.md

 export ANSIBLE_HOSTS='YOUR PATH TO ROQ/roq-deployment/amazon/plugin/ec2.py'
 export export EC2_INI_PATH='YOUR PATH TO ROQ/roq-deployment/amazon/plugin/ec2.ini'
 ```
+Second, Add you amazon ssh keys with ssh-add (the keys set must be created in amazon EC2).

-Second go into the following file:
+Finally, go into the following file:
 ```
 roq-deployment/amazon/group_vars/all/vars.yml
 ```

-Add you amazon ssh keys with ssh-add (the keys set must be created in amazon EC2).

 And set the number of instances for each ROQ components.
 Don't forget to set the key_path var to the value or your ssh pem key from amazon (the value must match with the key name that you get when launching "ssh-add -L").